Upload the xlsx

 Select the sheet

-After uploading your file you can select the Excel sheet you want to use - in case there are more than one in your file.
-(By default the first sheet is selected for you.)
+After uploading your file, select the Excel sheet you want to use (if there is more than one in your file).

 Already saved settings

 When you start Zurvey you do not have already saved analysis settings, so you can move on.
 (Previously saved analysis settings can be used as a template when you are doing recurring tasks, e.g.: monthly analysis with the same parameters but on a fresh data. .)